Amzd/StreamableHTML5PublishPlugin/README.md

 using the streamable API to get the direct url to the mp4 file.

+And adds `Item.streamableVideos.totalDuration` to grab the total duration of videos in that Item.

 ## Expiring direct urls

 The direct url to the mp4 file of your streamable video expires and you will have to generate your website again every few days to grab a new url again.
 In my experience the expiration time is 4 days.